Session 1: The Future of Banking: Challenger Models, Legacy Institutions, and the Digital Race (09:00 – 11:00)

 Time: 17:30 – 21:30

 Our event takes place a day before one of the world’s biggest fintech and payments events kicks off in RAI Amsterdam.
 Banking professionals from across the globe who travel to Amsterdam for this occasion gather and mix with our bank executives from The Banking 50.
 In a relaxed atmosphere, with drinks and canapés, experiences, views and ideas are exchanged during this most significant evening of the week.
 The Banking 50 provides the perfect platform for meaningful relationships to be formed and valuable business opportunities to be developed.
+Register for the Money Party here

 The evening ends at 21:30.